 Pharmaceutical Sciences, Ph.D.

-The Ph.D. track in Drug Discovery and Biomedical Sciences requires a minimum of 60 hours beyond the baccalaureate degree, or a minimum of 30 hours beyond the master’s degree as approved by advisement, including at least 12 credit hours of dissertation preparation.
+The Ph.D. in Pharmaceutical Sciences offers two areas of concentration: Drug Discovery and Biomedical Sciences (DDBS) and Pharmaceutical Outcomes Sciences (POS).
+Each concentration requires a minimum of 60 hours beyond the baccalaureate degree or a minimum of 30 hours beyond the master’s degree (DDBS concentration) or a minimum of 34 hours beyond the master's degree (POS concentration) as approved by advisement.
+At least 12 credit hours of dissertation preparation are required.
 The Ph.D. degree requirements include an admission-to-candidacy examination, a comprehensive examination, and a dissertation.

 In the Department of Drug Discovery and Biomedical Sciences